vlayer-xyz/vlayer/book/src/features/web.md

 Once the application is running, you can customize it for your chosen data source.
 We recommend first obtaining a web proof in your browser.

-To configure new data source open `vlayer/src/hooks/useTwitterAccountProof.ts` and take a look into `steps[]` attribute in `webProofConfig` object.
+To configure a new data source, open `vlayer/src/hooks/useTwitterAccountProof.ts` and examine the `steps[]` attribute in the `webProofConfig` object.
-Example logic is wrapped within React Hook, but you can achieve same thing in vanilla JS.
+Example logic is wrapped within a React Hook, but you can achieve the same thing in vanilla JS.

-Now you can setup new data source:
+Now you can set up a new data source:
 ```javascript
 // specify starting page where extension redirects your user
 startPage("https://x.com/", "Go to start page"),